 Sakura was sitting across from him, mask still tightly in place, just like his own.
 Her question came from behind the smiling veneer of a cat.
 Through the feline eyes, he could see the green of her irises shimmering in the flicker of the light.
 Itachi inclined his head.

 Back in her genin and chuunin days, Sakura would have likely torn hair out before ever looking so casual.
 Itachi assumed this was because at that time she had still been primarily focused on impressing Fugaku and the Uchiha clan by trying to cultivate the perfect feminine image.
 A misguided attempt, in the end, because the Uchiha clan preferred strong men and women who balanced both poise and combat skill.
 And bloodlines.
-The Uchiha would never have looked twice at a first-generation kunoichi for the son of their leader.
+The Uchiha would never have looked twice at a mere second generation kunoichi for the son of their leader.

 During her teenage years, this truth had eventually become undeniable to Sakura, as Mikoto had told her honestly that Sasuke was otherwise engaged.
 Literally – to a distant cousin.